elialgranti/geoswitch/readme.txt

 License: GPLv2 or later for plugin code, Apache License version 2.0 for Maxmind library under vendor directory License URI: http://www.gnu.org/licenses/gpl-2.0.html

+GeoSwitch is a plugin that allows you to change the content of your site based on the location of your client’s IP.

 == Description ==
 GeoSwitch is a plugin that allows you to change the content of your site based on the location of your client’s IP.
 GeoSwitch uses the new the new GeoIP2 [MaxMind](https://www.maxmind.com) databases to geolocate users based on IP.